gallandarakhneorg/autolatex/README.txt

     recognized directives are:

     *view* : Indicates if AutoLaTeX must launch a viewer after LaTeX compilation.
-Accepted values: "yes" or "no".
+Accepted values: yes or no.
     *viewer* : Is the path or the command line of the viewer to launch.
     Accepted value: any command line.